cbusch-pivotal/cf-mgmt-lab/README.md

 Document to show the flow of creating and using the Pivotal Service cf-mgmt tool.

-1. Start by creating cf-mgmt client and secret in the PAS UAA
+1. Start by creating cf-mgmt client and secret in the PAS UAA.
+Use the PAS system domain.

 ```
 [~]$ uaac target uaa.system.busch.local